treyz1999-lgtm/CardGamePlus/docs/database.md

 - Belongs to one User

-A user may unlock many Effect templates, but each template may only be owned once.
+A User may unlock many Effect templates, but each template may only be owned once.

 ---

 # Runtime Reconstruction

-The database never stores runtime objects directly.
+The database never stores runtime gameplay objects.

-Instead, services reconstruct the object hierarchy whenever gameplay begins.
+Whenever gameplay begins, the Service Layer reconstructs the complete runtime object hierarchy from persistent records.

-For example, loading a Deck follows this process:
+Deck reconstruction follows this process:

 ```
 Load Deck